cparnin/appsec-sentinel/README.md

 **Q: How is this different from other security scanners?**

 A: **Cross-file attack chain detection** - we trace vulnerabilities across multiple files and languages using AST analysis and graph traversal, not just single-file pattern matching.
-Plus automated threat modeling (STRIDE), optional LLM-generated fixes, and zero-config SBOM generation.
+Plus optional LLM-generated fixes and zero-config SBOM generation.

-**Q: What does automated threat modeling do?**

-A: Generates STRIDE threat analysis, architecture diagrams, and attack surface assessment. **What it does:** Extracts real routes (GET /api/users), detects database types (PostgreSQL, MongoDB), maps components with file paths, color-codes vulnerabilities by severity, identifies trust boundaries. **What it can't do:** Doesn't replace manual threat modeling by security architects.
-Framework support varies - full route extraction for Express, Flask, Django, Spring, Laravel, FastAPI.
-Partial support for Rails, Go, Rust (generic endpoints only).
-No C#/Kotlin support yet.
-See [THREAT_MODELING.md](THREAT_MODELING.md) for details.

 **Q: Are external dependencies locked for stability?**

 A: Yes.
 All external dependencies use locked versions with SRI integrity hashes to prevent breaking changes:
-- **Mermaid.js**: Locked to v10.9.0 (threat model diagrams)
 - **Python packages**: Pinned in `requirements.txt`
 - **Fallback CDNs**: Multiple sources for resilience
 - **Version detection**: Auto-adapts to API changes between major versions